alicevillar/sfa_api/README.md

 ## 2. Architecture

-This project uses the Model-View-Controller (MCV) architecture framework, which can be described as an architectural pattern that separates an application into three main logical components: model (data), view (user interface), and controller (processes that handle input).
+This project uses the Model-View-Controller (MVC) architecture framework, which can be described as an architectural pattern that separates an application into three main logical components: model (data), view (user interface), and controller (processes that handle input).
 In SFA-API, here is our architeture:

 * Model => The type of data we are using in the application: user's data and picture data (json)